-To make a ruffled edge like I did, double crochet into the last stitch on that last single crochet twice, 2 doubles in one stitch.
+When you reach the end of that last Single Crochet Row, add 2 Double Crochets into the last stitch.
 Continue around the corner of the blanket, putting 2 double crochets into each stitch, all the way around the blanket.

 Tie off and weave in the ends.

-I made this Quick Berry Stitch Crochet Blanket for a little girl from my after school program and she absolutely loves it.
-She walked around wearing it like a fur coat for the rest of the day.
 I really enjoy making blankets for those kids and I couldn’t come up with all the ideas without Pinterest, that’s for sure!
-So let’s see what other amazing projects we have in this months Pinterest Challenge.
+I was originally inspired by this Even Berry Stitch Blanket from Daisy Farm Crafts.
+So let’s see what other amazing projects we have in this month’s Pinterest Challenge!